chundawat-h/MIndMesh/README.md

    - Generate a custom roadmap for missing skills
    - Recommend matching job/internship titles
 3. Presenting all results in a clean, interactive dashboard
-4. Optionally saving user progress for future tracking
+4. (upcoming) saving user progress for future tracking
-5. provide link to internship/job platforms or suggest them relevant job/internship opportiunities (to do in future..)
+5. (upcoming)provide link to internship/job platforms or suggest them relevant job/internship opportiunities or integrate API's to suggest real time opportunities

 ---